solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 ```

 ## Simple Demonstration
-Suppose you have a simple program that logs the data it receives in it's entry-point.
-And you are
+Suppose you have a simple program that logs the data it receives in it's entry-point. และ you are
 testing a transaction that adds two (2) instructions for your program.

 ### All features activated